The Intelligence of Returning to What Matters

 What does success really look like right now?

-And the honest answer?
-It wasn’t “doing it all.”
+The honest answer wasn’t “doing it all.”

 It was doing what mattered, and doing it well.